-A lawsuit against the employer for a workplace assault is just one option in California.
+A lawsuit against the employer for a workplace assault is just one option.
 The victim of a workplace assault can also do any or all of the following:

 - Complain to their company's human resources department or a supervisor;

 - File a police report;

 - Bring a civil lawsuit for compensatory damages against the co-worker.

 What damages can I recover if I sue for a co-worker's assault?